I hope you enjoy reading the blog post.

 Here are some of the highlights from Facebook’s Data Policy as far as what information is collected when you create a profile and use Facebook Dating:

-Content: Facebook collects the “content, communications and other information you provide” while using it, which includes what you’re saying to your Facebook Dating matches.
+Facebook collects the “content, communications and other information you provide” while using it.
+That includes what you’re saying to your Facebook Dating matches.
 Or as they put it in the fine print, “Our systems automatically process content and communications you and others provide to analyze context and what’s in them.”

-Connections: Facebook Dating will also analyze what Facebook groups you join, who you match and interact with, and how – and analyze how those people interact with you. “…such as when others share or comment on a photo of you, send a message to you, or upload, sync, or import your contact information.”
+Facebook Dating analyzes what Facebook groups you join.
+It also analyzes who you match and interact with, and how.
+It also looks at how those people interact with you. “…such as when others share or comment on a photo of you, send a message to you, or upload, sync, or import your contact information.”

-Your Phone: Facebook Dating collects a lot of info from your phone, including the OS, hardware & software versions, battery level, signal strength, location, and nearby Wi-Fi access points, app and file names and types, what plugins you’re using and data from the cookies stored on your device.
+Facebook Dating collects a lot of info from your phone.
+The list includes the OS, hardware & software versions, battery level, signal strength, location, and nearby Wi-Fi access points, app and file names and types, what plugins you’re using and data from the cookies stored on your device.

 So who has access to all that juicy Facebook Dating data?